-Before you’ve thought through the message you want to write and find a pen that works, we’ll take you through what business systems are, why they’re beneficial and which areas of your business you can use them in.
+Understanding business systems can seem tough, but we’ll take you through what they are, why they’re helpful and which areas of your business you can use them in.

 You can create systems for many areas of your businesses.
 From making sales to building marketing strategies, even to managing the cleanliness of the workspace, systems can make all these tasks easier and more efficient.

 Systems are also designed to connect different departments and elements of a business to work together to achieve business objectives.

 Effective business systems and processes provide many benefits to the business, its staff and its customers.
 Here are six major benefits:

 Tasks that can be managed by a business system are usually routine and repetitive.

 If these activities can’t be automated with technology, a system will mean that staff will have to spend less time and effort doing these tasks, which will save the business time and money.

 Having a system that everyone sticks to means that the same task is being done in the same way each time, which should lead to more consistent results.

 This will ultimately help your business be more productive, so you can serve more customers and make more money.

 Systems give staff a better idea of what’s expected of them, both in terms of behaviour and results.